jbhender/Stats506_F20/activities/week1/README.md

 <details>
  <summary> Steps 1-3 Hints </summary>

- a.
-Update the author names and date and remove 'template' from the description.
+ 1. Update the author names and date and remove 'template' from the description.
- a.
-Revisit the description after completing all steps.
+ 2. Revisit the description after completing all steps.
- a.
-To download, use `wget` e.g. `wget $url`.
+ 3. To download, use `wget` e.g. `wget $url`.

 </details>